BellHermitage/suzunaan.org/content/contributing.en.md

     provided there are no other equal collaborators who may object.
     See the [off-boarding section](#off-boarding).

-    The admins will _never_ object to a move or removal of a sub-project.
+    The admins will _never_ object to a move or removal of a sub-project, _unless_ part of the infrastructure or other projects heavily depend on it.

 Failure to respect the above rules will result in your current and future contributions to be rejected and, possibly, be banned from the community.